 Breast augmentation does not correct severely drooping breasts.
 If you want your breasts to look fuller and to be lifted to correct sagging, a breast lift may be required in conjunction with breast augmentation.

-Is it right for me?
+Is breast augmentation right for you?

-Breast augmentation is a highly individualized procedure and you should do it for yourself, not to fulfill someone else’s desires or to try to fit any sort of ideal image.
+Breast augmentation is a highly individualized procedure, and you should do it for yourself, not to fulfill someone else’s desires or to try to fit any sort of ideal image.

 Breast augmentation may be a good option for you if: